This how-to provides a step-by-step procedure for creating your very own custom metadata editor for text input.

-To add fields to the editor, go to the Editor Items panel, select the fields you want to add to your editor and drag them onto the layout on the right.
+- To add fields to the editor, go to the Editor Items panel, select the fields you want to add to your editor and drag them onto the layout on the right.

-You can also make all your fields the same height and/or width using the options on the context menu.
+- You can also make all your fields the same height and/or width using the options on the context menu.
 Again, the last selected field determines the height and width of the fields you adjust.

-If you would like to add a file preview to your layout, right-click an empty area inside the layout and choose Insert preview item.
-Then size it and place it as you wish.
+- If you would like to add a file preview to your layout, right-click an empty area inside the layout and choose Insert preview item.
+Then, size it and place it as you wish.

-If you get the order wrong, start over by right-clicking an empty area in the editor and choosing Set tab order again.
+- If you get the order wrong, start over by right-clicking an empty area in the editor and choosing Set tab order again.
 When you are done setting the tab order, click an empty area in the editor.

-Now it's a good idea to name you editor.
-Go to the Editor properties panel and enter a name in the Name field.
+- Go to the Editor properties panel and enter a name in the Name field.

-Finally, click on OK to store the editor.
+- Select OK to store the editor.

 Note that this is not an exhaustive list of everything you can do in the editor designer.
 The right-click context menu, in particular, provides useful functions to easily arrange and modify the items you add to your editor.